There’s a commercial running in some markets at present that touts the power of radio advertising. It goes something like this:

 Breaking Down Tasks Eases Collaboration

 Within each Workspace, users can create Boards that contain multiple cards and tasks.
 These allow project managers to break down each workspace into customized and nimble subsets.
 Not every part of a project needs to involve the whole team.
-To get things done faster, Vabotu’s platform includes cards used to describe and assign portions of a project out to subsets of the team.
+To get things done faster, Heycollab’s platform includes cards used to describe and assign portions of a project out to subsets of the team.
 The editorial team might have one set of cards, while the design team has another set.

 Members can create subtasks to break down the activities even more, as well as blow out the details of what’s involved.
 Due dates can be set for each part of the process.
 Notes can also be added within each task, where users can flag an issue for another member’s review.
-Questions for team members inside Vabotu get the power of notifications when @mentions are added.
+Questions for team members inside Heycollab get the power of notifications when @mentions are added.

 Visual Collaboration Engages Teams

 Another big differentiator for the system is its visual nature.
-Images can be added at each step of the process, which means that Vabotu not only contains the best functionality of slack and trello, but also allows creative teams to manage projects in their own visual language.
-All files added to Vabotu are also hosted on the platform, reducing your need for other systems and allowing more efficient and deeper communication.
+Images can be added at each step of the process, which means that Heycollab not only contains the best functionality of slack and trello, but also allows creative teams to manage projects in their own visual language.
+All files added to Heycollab are also hosted on the platform, reducing your need for other systems and allowing more efficient and deeper communication.